gbansal2/CarND-Advanced-Lane-Lines/writeup.md

 Here I'll talk about the approach I took, what techniques I used, what worked and why, where the pipeline might fail and how I might improve it if I were going to pursue this project further.

 In the initial implementation, there were several frames for which the lanes were not properly detected.
+I detected these frames by using a thresholding of the radius of curvature.
+If the radius was calculated to be less than 100 or greater than 8000, this was identified as "bad" detection.

+I used an instatiation of the `Line()` class provided in the lectures to track the current fit values, and the last "good" fit values.
+If in the current frame the lines were not detected properly, I falled back on using the previous "good" fit.

+One optimization I did was to not re-detect the lane lines from scratch for each frame.
+If for previous frame, the lane line was detected properly, then I used the location of previously detected lines to limit the search for lines in the current frame.

+After doing these, the pipeline does a decent job of identifying lane lines in the project_video.
+There still are a few frames for which the lanes are not accurately detected.
+To make it more robust, we can do futher tuning of the gradient and color thresholding.